 Exactly what is your favorite part of the day?
 If it is lunch break, knocking off, or daydreaming about a colleague’s mistake or misfortune, it may be time to begin searching for a new job.
 While our work will always be “work”, it must likewise be something we take pleasure in doing.
 A least one third of each day is a very long time to be spent being unhappy.

 You have been excluded in meetings, your duties have been reduced, and your opinions are no longer solicited.
 You should, obviously, take this up with your boss.
 However, be prepared it may be a hint, and you may wish to take it.

 You have a better offer.

 Ask yourself how you got that offer, the interviews, and the referrals.
 And then ask yourself what do you mean by “better”?
 Honestly evaluate what inspires you and what you truly desire and require, be it money, power, a shorter commute, independence, or simply just more time at home.
 If the new job offers you that, do not be hesitate to go all out.

-You have transcended your current job and there’s no more opportunity for you to undertake more responsibility or be promoted.
-This isn’t a good place to be for too long.
-An unchallenging job that does not enable you to utilize the skills you’ve honed may be an obstacle in the long run.
-Sometimes, you’ve got to move out in order to move up.
+You have transcended your current job and there is no more opportunity for you to undertake more responsibility or be promoted.
+This is not a good place to be for too long.
+An unchallenging job that does not enable you to utilize the skills you have honed may be an obstacle in the long run.
+Sometimes, you have got to move out in order to move up.

 The business you are working for is in difficulty and you are stressed over being retrenched.
 It is time to start looking for a new job now while you still have a little leverage.